Recovery is the process of returning an individual muscle to its pre exercise state. There are many ways to speed up recovery due to sport injury.

 First, protect the injured by using supports to prevent further injury, rest to avoid any activities to strain the affected area.
 Ice to temporary relief short-term rest, ice helps reduce swelling by reducing blood flow to affect areas.
 Compression help reduces the swelling on affect areas.
 Lastly, Elevation reduces swelling by lifting the affected area above the level of the heart and also reduces the amount of blood flow to the affected area.

-Using massage, heat treatment, ultrasound therapy, alternating hot–cold water treatment and rehabilitation are also useful to speed up recovery.
+Our therapist will need to assess the severity and stage of the injured condition before implementing the best appropriate treatment methods to aid in recovery.
+Some of the methods may include using massage, heat treatment, ultrasound therapy, alternating hot–cold water treatment and rehabilitation are also useful to speed up recovery.

 Massage is able to enhance the recovery time by being directed to the affected area and also relax the musclo-skeletal system.
 Massaging the affected area increase the blood flow of the tense and pressured muscles where the circulation is inhibited.
 Blood contains oxygen and other substances that are important for the growth and repair the tissues.
 It can also enhance the circulation of blood flow of the joints, ligaments and tendons (Jari Ylinen, Mel Cash, 1988).